About three weeks ago, I went on a camping trip to Yosemite National Park.

 In order to get there the first time, one might look into those methods I listed above.
-I think that psychedelics are particularly effective, but before you ever rush off to Yosemite to tango with psilocybin or something similar, watch this video and this video and do a lot of research, especially about set and setting.
+I think that psychedelics are particularly effective, but before you ever rush off to Yosemite to tango with psilocybin or something similar, watch this video and this video, read this article, do a lot of research, especially about set and setting.

 Meditation is likewise quite effective, in my experience.
 Whether sitting meditation, walking meditation, or mindfulness meditation, I would argue that meditation prepares the mind to let go of concepts and attachments and to “surrender” to pure experience.
 Here’s a beautiful guide to meditation by my friend, Martijn, if you’re intrigued.

 Lastly, I’ll note that spending extended amounts of time in nature has proven useful for me in this regard.
 Natural settings invariably seem to coax me into a more childlike state of mind, as I lose myself in the rich details of whatever setting.
 Pairing psychedelics with extended time in nature, when done responsibly, can multiply this effect and may well be the most reliable means of reaching an unadulterated state of infant-mind rapture.
 For those interested, here’s an excellent essay on psychedelics.